Flexoki

 Flexoki is minimalistic and high-contrast.
 The colors are calibrated for legibility and perceptual balance across devices and when switching between light and dark modes.

 Flexoki is open-source under the MIT license.
-Flexoki is available for many popular apps listed below, including Obsidian using my theme Minimal.
+Flexoki is available for dozens of popular apps, including Obsidian using my theme Minimal.

 Flexoki is the color palette used on this site.
 To switch between light and dark mode press the D key or use the toggle at the top of the page.
 Click any swatch to copy a color to your clipboard.